Why Building Community Builds Trust, And Why It Is Essential For Your Business

 Not only will your business resilience bank account have your back when it comes to decision making, but fomenting trust is a crucial part of running any business.
 Your guests will feel more valued if you allow them to be heard.
 Ask for their opinion.
 It is always a disheartening experience to read a negative comment or a criticism from a guest that you can clearly remember answering your question about how they enjoyed their stay with a cheery “Great, thank you!
 Everything was perfect”.

 People are much less likely to complain publicly if you have given them a chance to trust you with their opinion.
 Tell them with a smile that you can take it, and that they should feel comfortable giving you their genuine feedback.
 It is also a perfect moment to hear how they perceive your product.
-In the Social Media Marketing in the Covid-19 Context resource file on my main site, I talk about how important it is to listen to what your guests think about your property:
+It is super important to listen to what your guests think about your property:

 “You might think your USP was the view, your clients might think it was the way you found out what they enjoyed in just a short conversation and made the perfect suggestion for their afternoon out”.